lilttc/sensor-api/README.md

 Measurements are stored as one row per `(sensor_id, ts, parameter, pt)`:

-- Flexible: adding new parameters requires no schema migration
+- Flexible: new parameters require no schema migration
-- Queryable: window queries + per-parameter aggregations are straightforward
+- Queryable: window queries and aggregations are straightforward
-- Deduplication: enforced via a unique index
+- Deduplication: enforced via a unique constraint + UPSERT semantics

-### Deduplication & UPSERT

-The database enforces uniqueness with:

-- `UNIQUE(sensor_id, ts, parameter, pt)`

-Ingestion performs UPSERT so re-ingesting the same data is safe and idempotent.

 ### Layered structure

-- `ingestion/*`: parsing + loading + transformation
+- `ingestion/*`: parsing, validation, transformation
 - `db/*`: persistence primitives only
 - `services/*`: domain logic and aggregation orchestration
 - `api/*`: request/response layer only

-This separation keeps the codebase easy to navigate and extend.

 ---